3 Sales Performance Traps to Avoid

 While selling has never been easy, it hasn’t become harder either.
 Selling has become a more refined process where efficiency is key.
-Increasing sales productivity requires operational awareness of the quality of leads generated from marketing as well as the productivity of individual salespeople.
+Increasing sales performance requires operational awareness of the quality of leads generated from marketing as well as the performance of individual salespeople.

 The best sales person on the team isn’t necessarily the one who has signed the most contracts.
 Instead, it’s the one who has added the most value to the leads and opportunities received by the marketing and sales development teams.
 It may appear that sales professionals sell more because they’ve received more valuable leads from marketing, or they work a territory that has greater demand than another representative.
 An external market factor, such as a local competitor leaving the market, can also distort the picture of sales person’s performance.

 #2: Assigning the Wrong Leads to the Wrong Salesperson

 Many firms have inadequate awareness of the true dynamics of the sales process, because they don’t understand which sales professionals are actually producing the most value.
 This skewed assessment leads to many firms assigning some of the best leads to salespeople who are less likely to convert them into won deals.